 Avoiding double taxation is generally achieved following the same principle: either by allocating the taxing right to one country or the other or else by one country recognizing the tax paid in the other country.

-In many cases, the phrasing of the provisions is not easy to understand and complicated.
+In many cases, the phrasing of the provisions is not easy to understand and very complicated.
 There are numerous exceptions.
-For both, private individuals earning income in foreign countries (e.g. dividends or even wages) and companies set up internationally – or planning to do so – it is worth to have a closer look at the double taxation agreements.
+For both, private individuals earning income in foreign countries (e.g. dividends or wages) and companies set up internationally it is worth to have a closer look at the double taxation agreements.

 We will be pleased to advise you in all questions regarding international taxation so that you can be sure you only pay the taxes you have to.